IamTung-0000/LazyToolBox/README.md

 **now if you install LazyToolBox plugin it will show a message "extension could not be loaded because it was not properly signed" this is because i dont know how to purchase a comercial certificate to properly signed i. <br></br>
-So there is a fix is to put adobe CEP to debug mode: after install the plugin you can open the putCEPtoDebugMode folder, there are 2 folder mac / win follow instruction base on your OS
+So there is a fix is to put adobe CEP to debug mode: after install the plugin you can open the putCEPtoDebugMode folder, there are 2 folder mac / win follow instruction base on your OS <br></br>
-WIN:
+WIN:<br></br>
-just run 2 regedit file it will automatically put CEP in debug mode, re open the photoshop and now it will run
+just run 2 regedit file it will automatically put CEP in debug mode, re open the photoshop and now it will run<br></br>
-Mac:
+Mac:<br></br>
-Put the .plist file in the /Users/your username/Library/Preferences directory and restart the computer.open the photoshop and now it will run
+Put the .plist file in the /Users/your username/Library/Preferences directory and restart the computer.open the photoshop and now it will run<br></br>

 ----------------------------------------------------------------------------------------------------
 [INSTRUCTION]